2010 Los Angeles Angels season: Pitching

-All Star Game
+All-Star Game

-The 2010 MLB All Star game will be hosted by the Angels in 2010, for the third time in franchise history.
-The Angels and the city of Anaheim previously hosted the All Star game in 1967 and 1989, both in different stadium configurations (the 2010 All Star game will feature a different stadium configuration than the previous two as well).
-The game will be an exhibition between the All Stars of the American League managed by Joe Girardi of the 2009 World Series champion New York Yankees and the National League managed by Charlie Manuel of the 2009 National League champion Philadelphia Phillies.
-The winner of the 2010 All Star Game will determine which league receives home-field advantage for the 2010 World Series.
+The MLB All-Star game was hosted by the Angels in 2010, for the third time in franchise history (having previously hosted in 1967 and 1989, both in different stadium configurations).
+The game was an exhibition between the All Stars of the American League managed by Joe Girardi, who led the 2009 World Series champion New York Yankees, and Charlie Manuel, who managed the 2009 National League champion Philadelphia Phillies.
+The National League won the game, which gave the San Francisco Giants home-field advantage for the 2010 World Series.